-- (1) The project committee must compile a status quo document setting out an assessment of existing levels of development and development challenges in the municipal area and must, if applicable, submit it to the intergovernmental steering committee for comment. - (2) Where an intergovernmental steering committee has been established and where the status quo document was submitted to it for comment in terms of Section 8(1), the project committee must, after consideration of the comments of the intergovernmental steering committee, finalise and submit the status quo document to Council for adoption. - (3) The project committee must prepare a first draft of the municipal spatial development framework or first draft amendment or review of the municipal spatial development framework and, if applicable, must submit it to the intergovernmental steering committee for comment. - (4) After consideration of the comments of the intergovernmental steering committee, if applicable, the project committee must finalise the first draft of the municipal spatial development framework or first draft amendment or review of the municipal spatial development framework and submit it to the Council, together with the report referred to in subsection (5), to approve the publication of a notice referred to in section 9(4) that the draft municipal spatial development framework or an amendment or review thereof is Nkomazi Spatial Planning and Land Use Management By-Law, 2015 available for public comment.
+- (1) The project committee must compile a status quo document setting out an assessment of existing levels of development and development challenges in the municipal area and must submit it to the intergovernmental steering committee for comment. - (2) After consideration of the comments of the intergovernmental steering committee, the project committee must finalise the status quo document and submit it to the Council for adoption. - (3) The project committee must prepare a first draft of the municipal spatial development framework or first draft amendment or review of the municipal spatial development framework and must submit it to the intergovernmental steering committee for comment. - (4) After consideration of the comments of the intergovernmental steering committee, the project committee must finalise the first draft of the municipal spatial development framework or first draft amendment or review of the municipal spatial development framework and submit it to the Council, together with the report referred to in subsection (5), to approve the publication of a notice referred to in section 9(4) that the draft municipal spatial development framework or an amendment or review thereof is available for public comment.